darshansharma/Shell-Scripts/README.md

 # Shell-Scripts
-My scripts which I use often.
+Scripts which I use regularly will be hosted here.

+# OS
+I use Ubuntu so theses scripts are compaitable with Ubuntu.
+You can use it as you like.

+# License
+GPL 3.0